Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Dual Weapons

 If attacking with two weapons at the same time, roll both damage dice and keep the single highest result.
+This is denoted as dX + dX.

 #### Blast